syntapy/abbas_tribute/README.md

 ------------------

 For all sizes
+- [ ] make sure remote fonts are enabled
-- [ ] desired text size...
+ - [ ] double check sizes are good for both fonts enabled/fonts disabled
-  - with remote font
-  - no remote font
+   - media query?
-- [ ] no cutoff when scrolled to top
+- [ ] img should have more padding / margin?
-  - image fills top view
-    - [ ] mobile animation #1
+- [ ] max width of quote in large landscape screens
-  - quote is cutoff halfway
-    - [ ] mobile animation #1
+- [ ] subtitle should not go beyond picture
-  - img + quote fills top view
-    - [ ] mobile animation #2
+- [ ] decrease space between quote and attribution
-  - mobile landscape mode
-    - has no cutoff
-    - [ ] mobile animation #3
+- [ ] header should fill screen when scrolled to top
-  - desktop view (landscape)
-    - [ ] multi-column body
+  - [ ] quote should not be cut-off in smaller portrait modes
-      - [ ] header in top left
+- [ ] add tiny turqoise outline to picture

 Animation types
 - [ ] type 1